 Once I pull a card, I take note of my initial reaction to the card (that reaction is the intuition I keep talking about) and decipher the meaning myself before looking to other sources for meanings.
-I refer to Biddy Tarot for many meanings and I also love the books WTF is Tarot? … & How Do I Do It?, Modern Tarot, and The Creative Tarot.
+Some great resources are the books: 78 Degrees of Wisdom, Neo Tarot, WTF is Tarot? … & How Do I Do It?, Modern Tarot, and The Creative Tarot.

 Since I’ve started my tarot journaling practice, I’ve learned a ton about the cards, their history, and many of their different meanings.
 By no means do I have them memorized, but that’s where both intuition and study come in.